Medically reviewed on April 11, 2018.

 If you take Monodox to prevent malaria: Start taking the medicine 1 or 2 days before entering an area where malaria is common.
 Continue taking the medicine every day during your stay and for at least 4 weeks after you leave the area.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
 Monodox will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture, heat, and light.

 Throw away any unused medicine after the expiration date on the label has passed.
 Using expired Monodox can cause damage to your kidneys.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid taking any other antibiotics with Monodox unless your doctor has told you to.

-Avoid exposure to sunlight or tanning beds.
-Monodox can make you sunburn more easily.
+Monodox could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.